nicole-marhold/-MCCE-VIRTP-Fernlehre-1/README.md

 This command executes the actions proposed in a Terraform plan.
 - terraform apply

+ After you applied the configuration, you should be able to access the web server after some minutes (URL of your deployments).

 ## Occurred problem
 Unfortunately, the output of the web server does not work properly.
 There is a problem with the JSON decoding, which could not be solved by our side.